megsaunders/megsaunders.github.io/projects.md

    <span class="emptyspan"></span>
 </a>
 <p>
-Corals can keep up with sea level rise, if we look after them.
+Can coral reefs and other marine ecosystems keep up with sea-level rise?
 </p>
 </div>